-We have a wide range of highlight options that flatter different skin tones and eye colors.
-A pop of a vibrant hue exists such as rose and bright crimson, plus some deep, warm shades like wine and burgundy.
+We have many highlight options that flatter different skin tones and eye colors.
+A pop of a vibrant hue exists, such as rose and bright crimson, and deep, warm shades like wine and burgundy exist.

-The tricky part here is deciding how you’ll apply these streaks on your tresses.
+The tricky part is deciding how to apply these streaks to your tresses.
 Would you choose full highlights for extra depth and dimension?
-Or, would you opt for the partial ones to accentuate and brighten up your facial features?
+Or would you opt for the partial ones to accentuate and brighten up your facial features?

 “Refresh the color every four weeks to keep its richness and vibrancy,” says Foster.
 She also suggests using a color-safe shampoo and conditioner with UV protection.
 Red pigment quickly fades when exposed to any heat, which is inevitable.

 Above all these things, be smart enough to ensure that the integrity of your locks is there.
 Foster wants you to check whether your hair is strong enough to achieve the look you’re going for.